kanglicheng/code-school/full-stack-project/proposal/README.md

 For every MVP, you will need an issue called `PA Review: {task}` (Project Advisor Review) set up to be part of the corresponding milestone for that MVP.

-For the example above, you should create an issue called `PA Review: Chirps`, and you should _assign_ that issue to your project advisor.
+For the example above, you should create an issue called `PA Review: Chirps`.
+When you have fully completed an MVP, _assign_ that issue to your project advisor.
+Upon assigning them, they will receive a notification and know to review your work (both the code and Heroku!).

 After you have finished all of the issues for an MVP, your project advisor will review your MVP and provide feedback.
 Your project advisor will close the 'PA Review' issues when they are satisfied with your work for that milestone.